Purpose

 - If

-EVERY intervalis specified withoutSTART TIME, the event will run indefinitely. - For recurring events, if the execution time exceeds the scheduling interval, multiple events may execute at the same time.
+EVERY intervalis specified withoutSTART TIME, the event will run indefinitely. - For recurring events, if the execution time exceeds the scheduling interval, multiple events may run simultaneously.
 Ensure the execution time is less than the interval.

-- The maximum execution time for a one-time event is 24 hours.
+- The maximum execution time (24 hours) for one-time events cannot be set.

-- It is not recommended to create one event to trigger another.
+- It is not recommended to create one event based on another.

 - Once an event has started, its schedule cannot be modified.